 Chicken eggs are already important in clinical research and production — specialists currently use them to make vaccines.
 New research is now taking the eggs’ potential even further by suggesting a new use for them, as repositories in which to grow specialized human proteins.

 Chicken eggs have always been a culinary staple throughout the world, and they are a great source of vitamins, fatty acids, and proteins.

 This, however, is not their only use.
-Currently, scientists use this type of egg to produce flu vaccines.
+Currently, scientists use this type of egg to

 Not just that — new research has been looking into ways of growing human cytokines in chicken eggs.

 Cytokines are signaling proteins, many of which influence the behavior of immune cells, as part of the body’s immune response.